More spending cuts for Britain, but austerity pill is sugared

 LONDON Chancellor George Osborne unveiled spending cuts on Wednesday to try to tame the country's big public deficit, but promised to reinvest some of the money saved to counter criticism of excessive austerity.

-In a speech to parliament, interrupted by jibes from opposition Labour party MPs, Osborne spelled out 11.5 billion pounds in cuts for the 2015/16 fiscal year, including steps to trim the welfare budget.
+In a speech to parliament, interrupted by jibes from Labour MPs, Osborne spelled out 11.5 billion pounds in cuts for the 2015/16 fiscal year, including steps to trim the welfare budget.

 Tens of thousands of British pensioners living abroad in warm climates and unemployed foreign jobseekers in Britain unable to speak English are among those who stand to lose out.